Xennet/xennetdocs/README.md

 ## Appendix

-### Xennet Robustness and Extra Features
+### Zennet Robustness and Extra Features

 1. In case of a disconnection, it is the node's responsibility to reconnect and rebuild the tunnel.
-The Xennet client will handle the connection monitoring and restoration.
+The Zennet client will handle the connection monitoring and restoration.
 Conversly, the publisher can run a reconnection daemon on the virtual machine.
-In case such as power failure, the Xennet client will try to re-run the VMs with persistant storage at the expence of the node's (unless the publisher ordered a persistent storage).
+In case such as power failure, the Zennet client will try to re-run the VMs with persistant storage at the expence of the node's (unless the publisher ordered a persistent storage).

-2. The Xennet client will handle the VMs launching, closing and configuring.
-It is planned to support both QEMU (for common computers and devices) and XEN (for dedicated Xennet racks or any other reason).
+2. The Zennet client will handle the VMs launching, closing and configuring.
+It is planned to support both QEMU (for common computers and devices) and XEN (for dedicated Zennet racks or any other reason).

-3. Xennet client will employ tools for VM resources guarantee, such as `mprotect()` to disable paging, `nice()` to adjust priority, CPU locking, disk space catching, network QOS and so on.
+3. Zennet client will employ tools for VM resources guarantee, such as `mprotect()` to disable paging, `nice()` to adjust priority, CPU locking, disk space catching, network QOS and so on.

-4. The Xennet client will benchmark the VMs and try to wisely select the most profitable, secure and adequate tasks (all widely configurable by the user).
+4. The Zennet client will benchmark the VMs and try to wisely select the most profitable, secure and adequate tasks (all widely configurable by the user).
 Note that this might be a hard mathematical task, as in combinatorial auctions.
 Good enough approximations can be used, as well as another industry of pools calculating the best work for each worker.
 Such pools can also benchmark their members.

-5. The Xennet client will record usage of resources, to confirm the payouts.
-Sometimes a VM can be slower than when it was benchmarked, and this may cause a lower payout, so the Xennet client will (customably) verify that the payout changes are justified (up to some confidence interval).
+5. The Zennet client will record usage of resources, to confirm the payouts.
+Sometimes a VM can be slower than when it was benchmarked, and this may cause a lower payout, so the Zennet client will (customably) verify that the payout changes are justified (up to some confidence interval).

-6. The Xennet client will tend to run several tasks from different publishers in parallel, in order to reduce variance.
+6. The Zennet client will tend to run several tasks from different publishers in parallel, in order to reduce variance.

-7. The Xennet client will allow to publish and cancel tasks and manually select tasks to perform.
+7. The Zennet client will allow to publish and cancel tasks and manually select tasks to perform.

-8. Default (thin) OS images will be supplied with the Xennet client.
-The Xennet client will also offer to automatically install and configure QEMU.
+8. Default (thin) OS images will be supplied with the Zennet client.
+The Zennet client will also offer to automatically install and configure QEMU.

-### Xennet Technical Notes
+### Zennet Technical Notes

-1. The Xennet client will follow the payouts and act as requested by the user in case of no payout (or no payout yet).
+1. The Zennet client will follow the payouts and act as requested by the user in case of no payout (or no payout yet).
 The publisher's responsibility is to implement such a system themselves, selecting which nodes to work with and for how much.

 2. For extra-safety, when using QEMU in a general-purpose machine, it can be ran on a separate user inside a `jail`.